Living on less than your income may seem like a very difficult task to complete.

 Investments can provide income through dividends or through growth of the investment themselves.
 Eventually, once you have a large enough investment portfolio you may earn enough investment income to supplement your current income and live on less than half of what you earn.

 Another option for investment income is through owning multiple rental properties.
-As long as your rental properties are bring in more money than they cost you, you can build a portfolio that will give you enough extra income to make living on half of your income a reality.
+As long as your rental properties are bringing in more money than they cost you, you can build a portfolio that will give you enough extra income to make living on half of your income a reality.

 The downside is the fact that rental properties add risk if you have to take our mortgages.
 If you don’t rent them out you could end up losing money.
 Additionally, if you get a nightmare tenant or a house that needs a lot of repairs, you could end up spending more than you earn from a particular rental property.